salmanamir95/AIWorkBench/Auth/docs/README.md

 mvn clean spring-boot:run
 ```

-## When To Use This Project
+## When To Use This Service

-Use this Auth service when:
+Use when:
-- You want a basic, secure **email+password** auth flow.
+- You need email+password auth with JWT.
-- You **do not** want JWT token issuance.
+- You want a centralized auth microservice.
-- You need persistence + audit trails for user auth records.
+- You need audit logs for security events.

-Do **not** use it for:
+Avoid when:
-- OAuth/OIDC flows.
+- You need OAuth/OIDC or social logins.
-- Multi‑factor authentication (not implemented).
+- You need MFA beyond email OTP.
-- Token‑based session management.
+- You need a full user profile service.
+This focuses on auth only.